Vagraw11/starter-academic/content/authors/admin/_index.md

 ---

 Hello!
-I recently finished my Ph.D. in Biomedical Engineering at Northwestern University.
-I specifically worked on understanding the role of 3D genome architecture in stem cells to enhance regenerative outcomes.
+I work at the intersection of mutliplexed whole-tissue imaging, AI-driven analysis and spatial statistics.
+As a recent graduate, I specifically worked on understanding the role of 3D genome architecture in stem cells to enhance regenerative outcomes.
 As a researcher, I have been trained in high-resolution chromatin imaging, performing functional genomics experiments, and physics-based statistical analysis of 3D genome architecture.